Data-Based Control of Continuous-Time Linear Systems with Performance Specifications: Preliminaries

 \end{defn}

-Notice that condition (\ref{assut}) imposes restrictions on the possible values of the time interval $T$.
-Although the expression (\ref{assut}) uses model knowledge in the form of the eigenvalues of matrix $A$, it can be observed that almost any value of $T$ satisfies this requirement.
-The values of $T$ that do not satisfy (\ref{assut}) form a set of measure zero and, therefore, an arbitrary selection of $T$ is almost surely useful for Definition \ref{defctpe}.
+Condition (\ref{assut}) imposes restrictions on the time interval $T$.
+Although (\ref{assut}) uses model knowledge, it can be observed that the values of $T$ that do not satisfy (\ref{assut}) form a set of measure zero and, therefore, an arbitrary selection of $T$ is almost surely useful for Definition \ref{defctpe}.

-\begin{rem} If a piecewise constant input as in Definition~\ref{defctpe} is used to excite the system, then the matrix $\mathcal{H}_T(u(t))$ as in (\ref{hankrow}) is constant in $t$.
-Throughout this paper we assume that this is the case and, therefore, we denote this matrix simply as
+\begin{rem} Throughout this paper we assume that a piecewise constant input as in Definition~\ref{defctpe} is used to excite the system\footnote{ A PCPE input as in Definition~\ref{defctpe} is convenient as it is known to satisfy the rank condition \eqref{pecond}.
+Other PE inputs can also be used to excite system \eqref{ctsys}, as long as \eqref{pecond} holds.}.
+Then, the matrix $\mathcal{H}_{\mathcal{T}}(u(t))$ as in (\ref{hankrow}) is constant in $t$ and we denote it as $\mathcal{H}_{\mathcal{T}}(u) := \mathcal{H}_{\mathcal{T}}(u(t))$. \end{rem}